athleticheck/athleticheck.github.io/index.md

 $ npm install react-smart-data-table
 ```

-Developers can learn more about React-Smart-Data-Table and it's full suite of customization options by referring to the [developer site] (https://www.npmjs.com/package/react-smart-data-table?activeTab=readme).
+Developers can learn more about React-Smart-Data-Table and it's full suite of customization options by referring to the [developer site](https://www.npmjs.com/package/react-smart-data-table?activeTab=readme).

 ## Running the system